 <video width="320" height="240" controls> <source src="movie.mp4" type="video/mp4"> <source src="movie.ogg" type="video/ogg"> Your browser does not support this video. </video>

 The video tag inserts a video player into the web page with the dimensions specified.
 The source tags specify a list of alternative versions of the video in different formats.
 Each browser will play the first video format that it supports or report the message saying that no available format is supported.

 More details on audio and video format conversion can be found in Resources below.

-Lastly, if the video you want to show is available on a video sharing service like YouTube, you can embed HTML codes into your page so that the video is streamed from their site, removing the problems associated with storing and format conversion.
+Lastly, if the video you want to show is available on a video sharing service like YouTube, you can embed HTML codes into your page so that the video is streamed from their site, removing the problems associated with video storage and format conversion.